Let's get social!

 (Castries, May 17, 2018) 2018 is a particularly poignant time in the Caribbean to mark the International Day Against Homophobia, Transphobia and Biphobia on 17 May.
-The IDAHOTB global theme, “Alliances for Solidarity” is particularly resonant as this reflects the foundation of the Eastern Caribbean Alliance for Diversity and Equality (ECADE).
+The IDAHOTB global theme, “Alliances for Solidarity” is particularly resonant as this reflects ECADE's

 Official launch of the ECADE